pdobsan/oama/README.md

 interested in my [mailnotify](https://github.com/pdobsan/mailnotify) program which generates pop-up notifications about incoming email messages.

-`mailctl` has been successfully used with Google/Gmail, operation with other Oauth2 service providers are planned.

 ## Usage

 Before `mailctl` is fully operational you need to create the necessary